puppetlabs/puppetlabs-helm/README.md

 #### Class: `helm::binary`

-Downloads and extracts the helm binary
+Downloads and extracts the Helm binary.

 #### Class: `helm::account_config`

-Configures the service account and cluster role required to deploy helm
+Configures the service account and cluster role required to deploy Helm.

 #### Class: `helm::config`

 Calls the `helm::helm_init` define to deploy tiller to the kubernetes cluster.

 ### Defines

 #### `helm::create`

-Creates a new chart by running `helm create`
+Creates a new chart.

 ##### `chart_name`

 Default: `undef`

-The name of the helm chart
+The name of the Helm chart.

 ##### `chart_path`

 The file system location of the chart.

-Note: If directories in the given path do not exist, Helm will attempt to create them as it goes.
-If the given destination exists and there are files in that directory, conflicting files will be overwritten, but other files will be left alone
+If directories in the path do not exist, Helm attempts to create them.
+If the destination exists and the files are in the directory, only the conflicting files are overwritten.

 Default: `undef`

 ##### `debug`

-Enable verbose output
+Specifies whether to enable verbose output.

 Values `'true','false'`